geomagpy/magpy/README.md

 For this approach we assume that any Sq signal is fully contained within the periodic oscillations that are present in our IMF's.
 In order to analyze these oscillations we follow the approach which is described [here](https://emd.readthedocs.io/en/stable/emd_tutorials/03_cycle_ananlysis/index.html) in detail.
 For each IMF we are examining cyclicity and distinguish between good and bad cycles.
-A good cycle is charcterized by
+A good cycle is characterized by

 a) A strictly positively increasing phase,
 b) A phase starting within phase_step of zero i.e. the lowest value of the instantaneous phase (IP) must be less than phase_step